 Can I add sourdough discard to any bread recipe?

-You can use sourdough discard in any bread recipes with a little bit of math.
-That, and an understanding that it might take some experimentation.
-I walk you through my professional process for that substitution in the designated section below.
+Yes, with a little math.
+I walk through my professional process for that substitution in the section below.

 Half a sourdough bagel sliced to show golden crust and soft, uniform interior complete with a tangy sourdough discard recipe taste.

-The key to a successful discard recipe is choosing one that is appealing to you and that is right for the age of the discard you have on hand!
-There are recipes that are best with fresh sourdough discard like quick breads and sourdough pancakes.
+The key to a successful discard recipe is choosing one that appeals to you and is right for the age of the discard you have on hand!
+There are recipes that are best with fresh sourdough discard, like quick breads and sourdough pancakes.
 And, then there are those that are fantastic for old refrigerated discard that hasn’t been fed in weeks (or months)!

 stack of sourdough pancakes with raspberries and maple syrup.